devict/announcements/README.md

 # Next Month

-Holiday Break!
+We need you to sign up!

 # Tonight!

-devICT: Presents: Trivia Night!!
+devICT: Presents: Imposter Syndrom - How to Beat It by Jacob Hobbie